barnstee/UA-CloudPublisher/README.md

 * UI for displaying the list of publishes nodes
 * UI for displaying diagnostic information
 * UI for configuration
-* Publishing from the cloud via a connected MQTT broker
+* Publishing from the cloud via a broker
 * Publishing on data changes or on regular intervals
 * Supports publishednodes.json imput file format
 * Support for storing configuration files locally or in the cloud